kanidm/kanidm/kanidm_book/src/server_configuration.md

     #   If you change this value you *must* run
     #   `kanidmd domain_name_change` immediately after.
     domain = "idm.example.com"
+    #   The display name for the server.
+This shows up in the Web UI,
+    #   TOTP generation and other human-facing UI.
+If unset, will default
+    #   to the value of domain
+    domain_display_name = "Kani's Crab Shack"
     #
     #   The origin for webauthn.
 This is the url to the server,
     #   with the port included if